Protecting Our Surface Water

 Rainwater Harvesting - Rain Barrels

 A simple way for you to help reduce the amount of excess runoff is to use a rain barrel for harvesting rainwater from your rooftop.
 A rain barrel is a container that is placed under a downspout to capture runoff from your roof.
 A quarter inch rainfall on the average home rooftop yields over 200 gallons of water.
-A spigot and hose can be attached to the rain barrel so the water can be re-used for watering plants around your yard.
-Rain barrels, kits and instructions are available at some lawn & garden facilities and home improvement stores.
+A spigot and hose can be attached to the rain barrel so the water can be reused for watering plants around your yard.
+Rain barrels, kits and instructions are available at some lawn & garden and home improvement stores.
+The Recycling Assoication of Minnesota (RAM) offers sale prices on rain barrels, usually in the spring of the year; Dakota County offers an additional discount on rain barrels sold through RAM.
+The City of Rosemount also offers a rebate for qualifying rain barrels and cisterns.

-Rainwater Harvesting - Rain GardensRain gardens are another way for you to help reduce the amount of runoff that enters the city's storm drainage system.
-A rain garden is a perennial garden with special types of plants, trees and shrubs that can tolerate periods of saturated soils.
-With proper planning and planting, these gardens will attract much of the runoff from your yard before it enters the city's storm system.
-For more information about rain gardens, click here.
+Raingardens are another way for you to help reduce the amount of runoff that enters the city's storm drainage system.
+A raingarden is a perennial garden with special types of plants, including trees and shrubs, that can tolerate short periods of saturated soils.
+With proper planning and planting, raingardens can intercept and infiltrate much of the runoff from your yard before it enters the city's storm system.
+The city recommends residents participate in the Landscaping for Clean Water Program if they are insterested in installing a raingarden and local grants.
+The city also offers a rebate for qualifying raingarden installations.

 Tips for Lawn and Garden